2024 Wisconsin State Assembly election: District 53

 Incumbent Republican Michael Schraa was moved into the 55th district due to redistricting, where he attempted to gain the Republican nomination, leaving this district open.
 There was no primary election for either party in this district.
-Republican Dean Kaufert, a former mayor of Neenah, defeated Democrat and union leader Duane Shukoski in the general election.
+Republican Dean Kaufert, a former mayor of Neenah, defeated Democrat and union leader Duane Shukoski in the general election by a margin of 364 votes.